Wildlife Messengers: Filmography

+Ecoguardians of the Kahuzi-Biega National Park (2021)

+The Kahuzi-Biega National Park, located in the South Kivu Province of the Democratic Republic of the Congo, was established in 1970, and became a World Heritage Site in 1980.
+It is managed by the Congolese Nature Conservation Institute, ICCN, which trains and employs eco-guards to care for the park.
+This film is a look at the men and women who make great sacrifices to protect something that most of us will never see, but from which all of us benefit.

+Many important and endemic characteristic species live here, including the Critically Endangered Eastern lowland gorilla, also known as the Grauer’s gorilla.
+Due to displacements during the Rwandan genocide, the First and Second Congo Wars from 1996 to 2003 and years of civil unrest, increasing human population in the region resulting in habitat loss and hunting, in 1997 the park was put on the ‘in danger’ list of World Heritage Sites.
+The Grauer’s gorilla was then thought to have been reduced from an estimated 16,900 individuals in the mid 1990s to only 3,800 individuals by 2016.
+In fact, the situation seems to be slightly better: according to a recent population estimate there could be 6,800 Grauer’s gorillas.
+The increased estimate should not change, however, the Critically Endangered status of this subspecies.
+To ensure the survival of these gorillas is one of the major challenges of the complex job that the ICCN eco-guards do every day.

 The Indonesian Parrot Project (2019)

 The Indonesian Parrot Project (IPP) has been conducting important conservation work to save parrots and cockatoos from extinction in Indonesia.
 The film shows the history and current work of IPP, the challenges of parrot conservation in Indonesia, and the importance of protecting parrots as flagship species.
 We zig-zag around the Indonesian archipelago following local researchers to show their work in action.
 We travel to the remote island of Masakambing to see the collaboration with local people looking after the last remaining population of the Abbotti cockatoo, to the Moluccas to observe the parrot rehabilitation and release center of IPP, and to the Komodo island to reveal how the famous dragons contribute to the conservation of a critically endangered cockatoo species.
 In the documentary we examine all aspects of parrot conservation including the roles and responsibilities of conservationists, decision makers, local communities and eco-tourists, demonstrating that success can be achieved only by well-organized cooperation among them.